Family Fire Safety: A 5-Step Guide for Parents

 The best way to prevent a fire from spreading in your home is by installing working smoke and CO alarms!

 Every home should have both smoke and carbon monoxide alarms – ideally, one on each level of your home (including basements), in every bedroom, and outside each sleeping area.
-If you already have smoke detectors installed, remember to test them once a month and change the batteries twice a year.
+If you already have smoke alarms installed, remember to test them once a month and change the batteries twice a year.

 This also presents a great opportunity to teach your children about fire alarms and what to do if they go off.
 This will help children associate that sound with fire and help remind them what to do next (especially if you’re not home to help).